pmusser/cia-world-factbook-final/README.md

 If you like this and want to support more data rescue efforts focusing on educational resources, let me know.
 Anywho, more elaborate information:

-# What's in a CIA World Factbook Lesson
+# What's in a CIA World Factbook JSON

 Each of the 254 pages is a complete country profile, structured into up to 15 sections.
 Here's what a reader will find: